heesungkim010/Crypto-Exchange-Simulator-BE/README.md

   I can get the price information from the external exchanges by 2 methods.
 One is HTTP and the other is Web Socket.
 As the price information needs a real-time communication, I used Web Socket to get the price information.

-  Once I get the real-time price and the open orders of users, matching engine can decide whether the orders would be filled or not.
-I used a hash table shown as below(key-price, value-a list of orders at the price).
-Once the price reaches at a certain value, the matching engine can fill the orders in the lists.
+  Once I get the real-time price and the open order of users, matching engine can decide whether the order would be filled or not.
+I used a hash table shown as below(key-price, value-a list of order at the price).
+Once the price reaches at a certain value, the matching engine can fill the order in the lists.

 ![image](https://user-images.githubusercontent.com/63962555/156721278-33ecb70c-6d4c-48b6-a9ab-fadd4bcb409e.png)

-### [Challenge #2] How to safely cancel the open orders.(Matching engine)
+### [Challenge #2] How to safely cancel the open order.(Matching engine)
 As the price can change very quickly, there could be an unsafe situation as follows:

 (1) User A opened an order ( Buy 1 BTC at $40,000)